joseph-flinn/site/frontend/posts/engineering-portfolio-management-part5.md

 The Scrum flavor of Agile also has a high risk to focus too heavily on sprint goals and lose sight of the overall objective (Cooper p.192).
-Flow of communication is drastically increased internal to the project team, but it is often heavily siloed and lacks a good process to communicate up and out.
+Flow of communication is drastically increased internal to the project team, but it is often heavily siloed and lacks good process to communicate up and out.

 The flaws in Agile implementations can be mitigated by embedding Agile practices into the more disciplined gated idea-to-launch system.
-Gated systems communicate up and out, giving senior management visibility into the health and value of projects while making sure that all projects are aligned with the company's objectives and are balanced on a quarterly basis.
+Gated systems communicate up and out, giving senior management visibility into the health and value of projects while making sure that all projects are aligned with the company objectives and are balanced on a quarterly basis.
 The gated systems bring the discipline of making sure that due process is followed in building the voice-of-customer and the business cases to validate the [continuous] resource investment.
-Once a rough project scope is defined in the product backlog and validated by the customer, Agile practices can be effectively deployed through the Development and Testing phases to continuously define and validate that the customer's needs are met through the iterative solutions delivered.
+Once a rough project scope is defined in the product backlog and validated by the customer, Agile practices can be effectively deployed through the Development and Testing phases to continuously define and validate the customer's needs are met through the iterative solutions delivered.

 In the engineering and manufacturing industries, robust gated systems are often already in place